Banner

 From Robots Design to Navigation and Scene Understanding

-Roland Siegwart, Autonomous Systems Lab, ETH Zurich, Switzerland
+Roland Siegwart, ETH Zurich, Switzerland

 Cooperative MPC, Applications to Renewable Energy Systems